Chapter 2:

 “…Hee…”

-Mage 2 (smiling gently)
+Mage 2 (smiling tenderly)

-“That way no one will ask questions.
+“This way no one will ask.

-And you… can look without being looked at.”
+And you… can watch without being watched.”

-SCENE – Entry to the Town
+SCENE – Entering the village

-The carriage crosses the rune-carved arch.
+The carriage crosses the arch carved with domestic runes.

 Teacher (looking at the mages)

-Mage 1 (with a brief bow)
+Mage 1 (brief bow)

 “He’s a traveler.
 He only seeks rest.”

-Local Turner (polishing an enchanted wooden orb)
+Local turner (polishing an enchanted wooden sphere)

 “He looks like he’s seen more than we have.”

-Baker (placing solar-flower bread on the counter)
+Baker (placing solar flower bread on the counter)

 The mages do not bow.

-The village of Enalya… receives them without questions.
+The village of Enalya… welcomes without question.

-SCENE – Home Atmosphere
+SCENE – Atmosphere of home

-Curving paths invite slow walks.
+The curved paths invite slow walking.

-“…No walls.
+“…There are no walls.
 Only branches… and soft sounds.”

-“No one here is above anyone.
+“Here, no one is above anyone.

 Here… you can breathe.”